Tilted Hardy paradoxes for device-independent randomness extraction: The guessing probability of a classical adversary allowed to prepare arbitrary no-signaling boxes for Alice and Bob

 In order to calculate the bounds of other probabilities, from Fig.~\ref{propagation} (b), we get the following inequalities:

 Since $c-\delta_2\leq d, e-\delta_2\leq d'$, we get:

 Since $d-\delta_3\leq e',d'-\delta_1\leq c'$, we get:

-Thus these probabilities $c,c',d,d',e,e'$ are larger than or equal to $\frac{I_{w}^{Hardy}}{1+w}$.
+Thus, combining Eq.~\eqref{relation_block1} and the definition of $I_{\alpha}^{Hardy}$, these probabilities $c,c',d,d',e,e'$ are larger than or equal to $\frac{1}{\alpha}I_{\alpha}^{Hardy}$.
 Using the normalization constraints for different measurement settings, one can get corresponding upper bounds for these probabilities.
 For example, from $c+c'+\delta_1+s=1$, one can get the upper bounds of $c,c'$:

-Thus, the entries $c,c',d,d',e,e'$ are smaller than or equal to $1-\frac{I_{w}^{Hardy}}{1+w}$.
+Thus, the entries $c,c',d,d',e,e'$ are smaller than or equal to $1-\frac{1}{\alpha}I_{\alpha}^{Hardy}$.
 For entry $\delta_i$, it is simply bounded by $\delta_i\leq \delta_1+\delta_2+\delta_3$.
 From Fig.~\ref{propagation} (c), one can obtain the following inequalities:

 Together with $d+d'+\delta_2\leq 1$, we get: